ExitoLab/thinkific_challenge/README.md

 ## Stretch Goals (if you feel like showing off a bit)
 1. Hook up APM using a service like ​https://www.elastic.co/
 Answer: I planned to integrate datadog to the rest endpoint.
+I will have to follow this tutorial for kubernetes in achiveing this https://www.datadoghq.com/blog/monitor-kubernetes-docker/
 I have worked appDynamic in the past.

 2. Allow sign up using OAuth  a.
 Github, Facebook, Google, anything that supports it!
-Answer: I used jwt for the signup and i discussed this with the hiring manager
+Answer: I used JSON Web Token Authentication for the signup and i discussed this with the hiring manager